 When starting a prescription for hydrocodone, or any prescription medication, it’s important to understand the correct steps to minimize risk.
 Following the directions of your prescription exactly functions as a proactive solution to many issues surrounding prescription abuse.
 Doctors design prescriptions specifically for your situation and going beyond their expertise is inadvisable to say the least.
 Informing your doctor of any other prescriptions that may interact with the hydrocodone is vital because of the dangerous reactions many opioids have with other drugs.
 Similarly, if you expect to undergo a surgery or even a minor procedure at the dentist requiring numbing, always make sure the healthcare professional is aware of your prescription so they can choose the correct course of treatment.
 While additional substances may be a large worry, natural biological functions also change when taking opioids.
 A doctor will need to know if you’re pregnant or breastfeeding before prescribing you hydrocodone.
 Keeping these things in mind when starting a new prescription go a long way in avoiding the pitfalls of opioid dependence or complication due to hydrocodone.

 While knowing what to do is extremely important, understanding the missteps and mistakes can provide even more information.
 Because hydrocodone functions as a regimented drug and not as needed, always take the exact amount at the predetermined times.
 If you miss a dose, wait until the next scheduled time to take it.
-Panicking and taking hydrocodone pills too close to one another, or doubling up after a missed dose, can lead to disastrous results.
+Panicking and taking hydrocodone pills too close to one another, or doubling up after a missed dose, can lead to disastrous results such as accidental overdose.
 Moving on from the daily timescale, pay attention to the duration of the prescription.
 If the doctor prescribed hydrocodone to you for a month, do not keep taking it after that period without consulting them first.
 The longer opioids spend in your body, the more likely a dependence is to form.
-Long-term use can lead to dependence or addiction, but short term consequences could be just as severe if you treat hydrocodone carelessly.
+Long-term use can lead to dependence or addiction, but short-term consequences could be just as severe if you treat hydrocodone carelessly.
 Taking other substances while on hydrocodone could lead to an overdose and even death.
-Alcohol poses the largest threat because of its ease of access and integration into every day life, but it can react dangerously with an opioid prescription if ingested.
+Alcohol poses the largest threat because of its ease of access, integration into every day life, and it can react dangerously with an Opioid prescription if ingested.
 The last “don’ts” revolve around how you interact with others in terms of your prescription.

 Giving friends or family access to your medication is never advisable for any reason.
 If a loved one truly needs a prescription, direct them towards the correct channels of access, not your bathroom cabinet.
 Even if you reach the end of your prescription and have extra medication left over after a refill, do not pass it along to someone else.
 Ensure that you research the correct way to dispose of your medication to avoid tempting yourself or others with it in the house.
 Also, do not sell hydrocodone to people.
 Regardless if you know them or not, whether or not they need it, participating in the secondary drug market is an extremely dangerous risk for you and the person buying your prescription.
 These kinds of behaviors help perpetuate the problems growing out of control in the opioid epidemic.
 Your prescription is meant to manage your pain, not supplement your income.